Camelot, Kirkham

-Camelot is a heritage-listed former residence, race horse stud and homestead and now large home located at Kirkham Lane in the south-western Sydney suburb of Narellan in the Camden Council local government area of New South Wales, Australia.
+Camelot is a heritage-listed former residence, race horse stud and homestead and now large home located at Kirkham Lane in the outer south-western Sydney suburb of Narellan, New South Wales, Australia.
 It was designed by John Horbury Hunt and built from 1881 to 1888.
 It is also known as Camelot and Kirkham.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Camelot was completed in 1888 in the Late Victorian style and has been used as a television and film location.